By Anthony Caruso III | Publisher

 Cora is facing a potential life-time ban.
 He would be the first person since Pete Rose to receive a lifetime ban from the sport if Manfred does lay down the harsh ruling.

-Despite Cora’s firing, the investigating into the Red Sox cheating is ongoing.
+Despite Cora’s firing, the investigation into the Red Sox cheating is ongoing.

 “Today, we met to discuss the Commissioner’s report related to the Houston Astros investigation,” the Red Sox said in a statement.
 “Given the findings and the Commissioner’s ruling, we collectively decided that it would not be possible for Alex to effectively lead the club going forward and we mutually agreed to part ways.”